-Andreas took up his current position of Professor of Experimental and Behavioural Economics in the School of Economics, UNSW Australia Business School in 2009.
+Andreas took up his current position, Professor of Experimental and Behavioural Economics in the School of Economics, UNSW Business School in 2009.

 Prior to his appointment at the Business School, he was the (Boston Consulting Group) Professor of Economics at CERGE-EI, a joint workplace of Charles University and the Academy of Sciences, Prague, Czech Republic.
 Prior to that appointment, he taught at Bowdoin and Colby College, Maine, USA.
 He also was, for a year each, a visiting scholar of the Program on Non-Profit Organizations at Yale University, the Max-Planck Institute for Psychological Research in Munich, the Max-Planck Institute for Human Development in Berlin, and the Harvard Business School.

 His work has been published in journals such as American Journal of Economics-Microeconomics, European Economic Review, Management Science, Economic Journal Energy Economics, Journal of Banking and Finance, Journal of Economic Behavior and Organization, Behavioural and Brain Sciences, Journal of Economic Theory, International Journal of Game Theory, Experimental Economics, Psychological Methods, Journal of Experimental Psychology: Learning, Memory, and Cognition, and many others.
 His interests are wide-ranging and include game theory, corporate finance, experimental economics, the experimental methods in the social sciences, and the history of economic thought.

 Google site which contains various links to social media, his Google Scholar page, and a Wikipedia entry about him.